Poverty in the United Kingdom: Poverty in the UK in the 21st century

 Homelessness rose in the six years up to 2017 and the National Audit Office said in 2017 that welfare reforms and a freeze in housing benefit were a likely cause.
-Over a million vulnerable people with low incomes are experiencing worse poverty because they have to rent in the private rental sector since social accommodation is in very short supply.
+Over a million vulnerable people with low incomes were experiencing worse poverty because they had to rent in the private rental sector since social accommodation was in short supply.
 A shortage of social housing caused the private rented sector to double over 25 years.
-That forced more households, sizable numbers on benefits with dependent children or a disabled person, to pay appreciably more for inappropriate housing.
-Benefit sanctions drive tenants into rent arrears, can lead to evictions and homelessness.
-38% of the private rented sector today is low income households, classed as vulnerable and 90% of these are either in poverty or living in overcrowded conditions.
+That forced more households on benefits with dependent children or a disabled person, to pay appreciably more for inappropriate housing.
+Benefit sanctions drove tenants into rent arrears, leading in some cases to evictions and homelessness.
+38% of the private rented sector were low income households, classed as vulnerable and 90% of these were either in poverty or living in overcrowded conditions.
 The short supply of social housing enables private landlords to charge more than housing associations, frequently for worse accommodation.

 An All Party Parliamentary Group on Hunger warned in 2017 that too many poorer British children were hungry or malnourished during school holidays.
-Some subsist on a diet of crisps or stodgy food.
-1,000,000 children who receive free school meals during term-time are at risk, as are 2,000,000 more from working poor families.
-For both types, school holidays add to financial pressure on families through the need to pay for childcare, food and energy bills.
-These children return to school in bad physical shape, do not learn as well and get behind children who were better fed during school holidays.
-The life chances of underfed children are damaged.
+Some subsisted on a diet of crisps or stodgy food.
+1,000,000 children who received free school meals during term-time were at risk, as were 2,000,000 more from working poor families.
+For both types, school holidays added to financial pressure on families through the need to pay for childcare, food and energy bills.
+These children returned to school in poor physical shape and did not learn as well as children who were better fed during school holidays.
+The life chances of underfed children were damaged.

 When housing benefit does not fully cover rent, people can struggle to pay rent and buy other necessities as well.
 This can lead to increasing debt.
 Anne Baxendale of Shelter, said: "We are deeply concerned that the current freeze on housing benefit is piling a huge amount of pressure on to thousands of private renters who are already teetering on the brink of homelessness."
 People are forced out of their homes because they cannot pay their rent and all their other bills.

-As of 2017, 20% of Britons live in poverty including 8,000,000 working-age adults, 4,000,000 children and 1,900,000 pensioners.
-Research by the JRF found nearly 400,000 more British children and 300,000 more British pensioners were in poverty in 2016-17 compared with 2012–13.
+As of 2017, 20% of Britons lived in poverty including 8,000,000 working-age adults, 4,000,000 children and 1,900,000 pensioners.
+Research by the JRF found nearly 400,000 more British children and 300,000 more British pensioners were in poverty in 2016–17 compared with 2012–13.

 From April 2018, child benefit will be limited to the first two children, which will affect 150,000 families.
 Withdrawal of family element from new Universal Credit claims and tax credit claims for families with children will affect 400,000 families.

 Single parents are particularly heavily affected by benefit sanctions.
 A 2018 report from Gingerbread and Trust for London showed that three times as many single parents were sanctioned under JSA in 2016–17 than 2005–06.
 These sanctions can compound the financial hardship of those already on a low income.